|F. Dixon Tucker, a private in the 16th Connecticut from Wethersfield, |

 What would you have done?
 Consider these circumstances:

 In a regimental history published 10 years after the war, Bernard Blakeslee, a lieutenant in the 16th Connecticut, wrote that at Antietam, the "air was filled with bullets and fiendish missiles."

 "Hundreds of cannon were now aimed at us; grape and cannister, marbles and railroad iron were showered down like rain," he recalled. "...
 A battery was ordered up to engage the enemy, but it was whirled back in less than five minutes, losing every officer, seven men, and five horses.
 To see those men stand there and be shot down till they received orders to retire was a fearful sight."
 (1)

 As the rebels routed the green regiment in John Otto's 40-acre cornfield late that Wednesday afternoon (see my video below), some men in the 16th Connecticut did choose to run rather than fight.
 In a letter to his sister from a camp near Sharpsburg on Sept.
 23, 1862, George Robbins of the 16th Connecticut was blunt.

 "I did not run until the rest did," wrote Robbins, a 22-year-old private from Farmington, "and as the regiment was all scattered around, I went into the woods and stayed overnight and went back (to the regiment) the next morning."
 (2)

-with Mark and Eliza Tucker.
+living with Mark and Eliza Tucker.
 Fellows' father was a clergyman.
-He apparently had

 An 18-year-old private, Tucker spent almost the rest of his life in exile in Europe, returning to the United States at least once, apparently surreptitiously.
 A sea captain before the Civil War, Rhodes, a 36-year-old corporal, returned to live in the United States, scratching out an existence in Connecticut near the end of his life.
 (3)